estepona/estepona.github.io/_posts/2020-07-27-100-days-of-leetcode.md

 I had a fight with my wife and I couldn't get myself to LeetCode for 2 days, so 98/100, not bad!
 I'm satisfied.

-I may have this challenge again sometime and the end of this year or next year.
+I may have this challenge again sometime at the end of this year or next year.
 Before that, I want to write some actual engineering code, lol.

 BTW, typing on my MSI GP62MVR feels so much better than on the MBP15 2018, even though I have 3 keys broken and remapped...